usnistgov/O-RAN-Testbed-Automation/Tutorials/README.md

 - Run traffic and KPI tests

-Based on the blueprints described in NIST TN 2311 [\[1\]][nist-tn-2311], this automation tool facilitates the deployment and configuration of 5G Open Radio Access Network (O-RAN) testbeds.
-Designed to operate in both bare metal and virtualized environments, it simplifies setting up the components required for a 5G O-RAN testbed, including the 5G Core; Next Generation Node B (gNodeB) composed of Radio Unit (RU), Distributed Unit (DU), and Centralized Unit (CU); User Equipment (UE); RAN Intelligent Controller (RIC); and a series of xApps that can be installed in the RIC.
-This reduces the complexity and time required to operationalize the testbeds described in the report above, and enables more efficient testing and validation to facilitate research and development in 5G/6G technologies.

 ## Setting Up a Testbed

 The  tool can be used in virtual machines and physical machines with the list of open-source components and minimum system requirements specified below.
 For additional details on the configuration of physical hardware and individual software components, refer to [\[1\]][nist-tn-2311].